KoslickiLab/mutation-rate-ci-calculator/README.md

 This software calculates a confidence interval for the mutation rate from a set of observed containment indices under a simple nucleotide mutation process.
-In this model, a sequence B evolves from a sequence A by independently mutating every nucleotide with probability p.
+In this model, a sequence B evolves from a sequence A by independently mutating every nucleotide with probability `p`.
 We then observe the scaled containment indices as a result of the mutation process.
-The software then generates a confidence interval for the mutation rate p.
+The software then generates a confidence interval for the mutation rate `p`.

 ### Quick start